 I’ve learned so much from Professor Yong-Yeon (“YY”) Ahn .
 Aside from knowledge and skills1, I learned how to get along with (my future) students, find a job after a PhD, and be a good scholar and a good person.

-I thought about writing this blog after the Zoom meeting yesterday where he shared his experience about finding a job after PhD or a post-doc.
-I’ll first summarize what I leared during that meeting and then talk about what I leared from him previously.
+I thought about writing this blog after the Zoom meeting yesterday where he shared his experience about finding a job after PhD or a postdoc.
+I’ll first summarize what I learned during that meeting and then talk about what I learned from him previously.

 What I Learned from the Zoom Meeting, Professor YY’s Advice on How to Spend Your Five Years as A PhD student #

 I guess a research statement2 is more or less similar to a statement of purpose when we apply for PhD positions.
 I mentioned this analogy and Professor YY told me that they are a little different.
 For example, in a research statement, you need to specify how you can contribute to the diversity and development of the department you are applying to, and also to societal good, but you don’t necessarily have to do this for a statement of purpose.

 On research statementsProfessor YY said that you need to start writing it early on, as this will help you see the bigger academic picture more clearly.
 What does a big academic picture mean?
 If I remember it correctly, Professor YY suggested that when you are focusing on your individual research projects, you can easily forget about where you stand among others.
 However, research statements will remind you of your location in that big picture.
 This way, you will be more aware of where you are heading, and what your contribution to the scientific community is.
 The more clearly you know about your contribution, the higher chances of finding a position.